image2

 Fun retrospective techniques your team has never seen before...

-These were the most popular retro techniques from the agile world.
+These were the most popular retro techniques and samples from the agile world.
 But who always wants to hold the same retro?

 So here are some retrospectives that you probably haven't seen before.
 The "Echometer Originals":